| In a Daze About High School Days? Help is Here.

 How can I help my child move into education and training after

-high school?
 In today's job market, education and training beyond high school

 is increasingly important.
 Even if your child doesn't want to